 - a.
-Estimated Budget: FY24 \$120,000 NYS (FY23 \$110,000 Local Government) - Partners and their roles: PEP (Lead); Stony Brook(Lead); NYS (funding body), Local Government (Funding Body) - c.
-Description and Objectives: In FY23 Stony Brook University completed the second year of study which has established a set of preliminary results for assessing the degree of nitrogen necessary to lessen the intensity of HAB events in priority Peconic Embayments.
+Estimated Budget: FY25 \$120,000 NYS (FY24 \$119,957 NYS) - b.
+Partners and their roles: PEP (Lead); Stony Brook (Lead); NYS (Funding Body), Local Government (Funding Body) - c.
+Description and Objectives: In FY24 Stony Brook University completed the second year of study which has established a set of preliminary results for assessing the degree of nitrogen necessary to lessen the intensity of HAB events in priority Peconic Embayments.
 The HABs Cochlodinium polykrikoides, Alexandrium, and Dinophysis acuminate have recurred annually across the Peconic Estuary with intensities and impacts varying year-to-year.
 Continuing to investigate the role of nitrogen in different HAB species and the spatial and temporal availability wil help estuary managers make more informed decisions about reducing nitrogen.
-This monitoring follows the recommendations of the 2017 Suffolk County HABs Action Plan - d.
+This monitoring follows the recommendations of the 2017 Suffolk County HABs Action Plan

+- d.
 Outputs and Deliverables: What level of nitrogen reduction will reduce HABs. - e.
 Estimated Milestones: bi-annual reports and final report and presentations. - f.
 Long Term Outcomes: A greater understanding of the drivers and dynamics of recurring HABs in the Peconic estuary. - g.
-Clean Water Act Core Programs: Identifying Polluted Waters and Developing Plans to Restore Them (TMDLs): Assessment of progress toward TMDL goals; refinement of implementation plan and TMDL goals for land-based loads; Elements of this project prevent or mitigate the impacts of nutrient pollution.
+Clean Water Act Core Programs: Identifying Polluted Waters and Developing Plans to Restore Them (TMDLs): Assessment of progress toward TMDL goals; refinement of implementation plan and TMDL goals for land-based loads; Elements of this project prevent or mitigate the impacts of nutrient pollution. - h. h.
+External Constraints: severe contracting delays with NYS funds due to PEP staff issues has led to delays in this project.